THE CHERWELL BELOW MAGDALEN BRIDGE

-The old mouth of the Cherwell is on the Left bank of the Isis (aka Thames) above the boathouses.
+The old mouth of the Cherwell is on the RIGHT bank of the Isis (aka Thames) above the boathouses.
 Unpowered boats only.

-The Cherwell is shown here on six web pages:
+The Cherwell is shown here on seven web pages:

 Cherwell Mouth (from the Isis to below Magdalen Bridge)